jaegertracing/documentation/content/docs/next-release/operator.md

 While multiple operators might coexist watching the same set of namespaces, which operator will succeed in setting itself as the owner of the CR is undefined behavior.
 Automatic injection of the sidecars might also result in undefined behavior.
 Therefore, it's highly recommended to have at most one operator watching each namespace.
 Note that namespaces might contain any number of Jaeger instances (CRs).

 {{< info >}}
-The Jaeger Operator version tracks one version of the Jaeger components (Query, Collector, Agent).
+The Jaeger Operator version tracks one version of the Jaeger components (**jaeger-query**, **jaeger-collector**, **jaeger-agent**).
 When a new version of the Jaeger components is released, a new version of the operator will be released that understands how running instances of the previous version can be upgraded to the new version.
 {{< /info >}}

 ## Prerequisite